John Partridge (actor): Professional career

 Partridge initially had trained in ballet at the Royal Ballet Lower School, appearing in the television adaptation of Stan Barstow's novel A Kind of Loving in 1982.
 He went on to train in musical theatre at the Bush Davies School of Theatre Arts and Doreen Bird College of Performing Arts.
 He left college early at the age of 16, to join the cast of the original UK tour of Andrew Lloyd Webber's musical Cats.

 Partridge joined the touring cast of Cats in 1988 and was dance captain from 1989 to 1990.
 He played the roles of Alonzo and Rumpus Cat and understudied the roles of Mr. Mistoffelees and Rum Tum Tugger.
-He later joined the West End production of the show at the New London Theatre, playing the roles of Rum Tum Tugger and Munkustrap and in 1998, he appeared as Rum Tum Tugger in the official film production of the show, produced by Lloyd Webber and filmed at the Adelphi Theatre.
+Later he joined the West End production of the show at the New London Theatre, playing the roles of Rum Tum Tugger and Munkustrap and in 1998, he appeared as Rum Tum Tugger in the official film production of the show, produced by Lloyd Webber and filmed at the Adelphi Theatre.
 Partridge later returned to the West End cast of the show prior to its closure in 2002 and has also appeared as Rum Tum Tugger in the German production in Düsseldorf.

 Partridge's TV appearances include The Hot Shoe Show, a documentary called Aspects of Dancing, and BBC2 comedy Game On where he portrayed a predatory gay gym member attempting to chat up the sexually confused lead character Matthew.
 He has appeared in television commercials for Colgate Toothpaste and Cadbury's Twirl.
 He has also been a guest on daytime chat shows such as This Morning and Pebble Mill.
 From January 2008 to November 2012, Partridge was a permanent cast member of the BBC One soap opera, EastEnders playing the role of Christian Clarke, the gay brother of Jane Beale and was typically recognised as a member of the Beale family.
 His last appearance was on 15 November 2012.
 Partridge also worked as a choreographer on the show.

 Partridge has worked with several rock and pop acts, including U2, Pet Shop Boys, Kim Wilde, Neneh Cherry, Pete Townshend, Mica Paris and Ultra Nate.

 In 2010, Partridge, together with Sheila Hancock and Charlotte Church, was one of the judges for the new Andrew Lloyd Webber TV show Over The Rainbow, in search to find a young girl to play Dorothy in a new production of The Wizard of Oz.
 In April 2010, Partridge was a guest panellist on an episode of ITV's Celebrity Juice.
 In November 2010, Partridge was awarded the Entertainer of the Year award at the annual Stonewall Awards ceremony.

 Since 2010, Partridge has presented the National Lottery and has co-presented the programme with Jenni Falconer since 2011.
 On 12 December 2010 he appeared on All Star Family Fortunes to raise money for the Terrence Higgins Trust but lost to Caroline Flack.